-Rogers Economics is a multi-service economics firm with proven results in the areas of governmental and corporate analysis as well as providing an expert witness and analysis in court cases concerning:
+Rogers Economics is a multi-service economics firm with proven results providing economic analysis and expert testimony for court cases concerning:

-We focus on providing evidentiary economic exhibits that include the particular circumstances of your case so that you receive the correct award rather than the state standard, which often doesn’t take into account your individual issues.
+For child support, we focus on providing economic analysis for the particular circumstances of your case so that you may receive the correct award rather than the state default award, which often doesn’t take into account your individual issues.
 Key facets of analysis are for knowing how to delve into comprehensive details of your case, applying often overlooked facets of analysis for income, procedure, and deviations.

 For state governments, Rogers Economics has experience evaluating guidelines and developing updates and conducting case study analysis.